Welcome to SPRINT’s website.

 If a family in need would like a mini-grant

-they must contact Grainne Dunleavy.
+they must contact Michelle Bennani-Smires.

-This is Grainne’s e-mail: positivechoiceparis@gmail.com
+This is Michelle’s e-mail: secretary.sprintfrance@gmail.com

 2/ SPRINT helps expat parents choose a school for their child.